beeeestumbrella/cv/README.md

 **Innovation for Impact: Climate Change** - Ann Arbor, MI _(August 2022 - December 2022)_<br>
 - **Client/Mentorship company:** [LanzaTech Inc.](https://lanzatech.com/)<br>
-- Collaborated with mentors from LanzaTech, Inc. to conduct research on biochar (byproduct of gasification-fermentation process, made from biomass wastes) market value, properties, and uses in California agricultural market for LanzaTech to identify potential values of biochar
+- Collaborated with mentors from LanzaTech, Inc. to conduct research on biochar (a byproduct of gasification-fermentation process, made from biomass wastes) market value, properties, and uses in California agricultural market for LanzaTech to identify potential values of biochar
 - Took a **leading** role in conducting region selection, site selection, market analysis, cost-benefit analysis (including monetized environmental benefits), agricultural and environmental benefits analysis, and carbon sequestration capacity calculations
 - Conclusions include: (only list non-confidential information)
   - biochar market is rapidly expanding and getting more competitive and farmers are willing to take such regenerative soil solutions to address severe soil problems such as soil degradation and dehydration
   - monetary benefits from sales and environmental benefits (wildfire reduction, carbon sequestration, water retention, crop yield increase) from biochar application in soil are significant
 <br><br>

-**Research Fellow Projects: [Supporting Environmental Friendly Mining Legislation in Michigan](https://practicalpolicy.umich.edu/research-projects/supporting-environmentally-friendly-mining-legislation-michigan)** - Ann Arbor, MI _(Janurary 2022 - May 2022)_<br>
+**Research Fellow Projects: [Supporting Environmental Friendly Mining Legislation in Michigan](https://practicalpolicy.umich.edu/research-projects/supporting-environmentally-friendly-mining-legislation-michigan)** - Ann Arbor, MI _(January 2022 - May 2022)_<br>
 - **Paricipated Stakeholders:** Michigan League of Conservation Voters, Michigan Senator Rosemary Bayer's office<br>
-- In collaboration with Michigan Conservation League of Voters and the Office of  Michigan State Senator Rosemary Bayer to support development of new environmental legislation regulating the mining of aggregate construction materials by researching best practices model legislations, promoting stakeholder engagement, and developing public education materials
+- In collaboration with the Michigan Conservation League of Voters and the Office of  Michigan State Senator Rosemary Bayer to support the development of new environmental legislation regulating the mining of aggregate construction materials by researching best practices model legislations, promoting stakeholder engagement, and developing public education materials
 - Presented several written reports and presentations to important stakeholders, including Michigan League of Voters, Senator Rosemary Bayer, Representative Jullie Calley, Representative Jim Ellison, and EGLE Michigan at the end of the project
 <br><br>

-**Water Policy & Politics: Climate Change and Threats to National Flood Insurance Program Affordability** - Ann Arbor, MI _(Janurary 2022 - May 2022)_<br>
+**Water Policy & Politics: Climate Change and Threats to National Flood Insurance Program Affordability** - Ann Arbor, MI _(January 2022 - May 2022)_<br>
-- Collaborated with two group members on this policy brief to present analyses of the problems associated with the National Flood Insurance Program (NFIP) and recommendations targeting the problems of NFIP under the accerlerating climate change situation
+- Collaborated with two group members on this policy brief to present analyses of the problems associated with the National Flood Insurance Program (NFIP) and recommendations targeting the problems of NFIP under the accelerating climate change situation
-- Generated a formal policy brief documents and presented our findings in class
+- Generated formal policy brief documents and presented our findings in class

 ## 👩🏻‍🎓 Research Projects at UC DAVIS
-**How California’s Rebate Policies Impact Purchasing Interests in Electric Vehicles** - Davis, CA _(Janurary 2020 - March 2020)_<br>
+**How California’s Rebate Policies Impact Purchasing Interests in Electric Vehicles** - Davis, CA _(January 2020 - March 2020)_<br>
 - Designed Longitudinal-Panel research to explore the association between the change in rebate policies and people's interests in purchasing EVs via surveys
 - Addressed the internal validity using five criteria and ensured the external validity by comparing demographic information and transportation modes between the levels of Sacramento and of California based on the American Community Survey
 - Proposed specific sampling plans, targeting 1,600 residents in Sacramento to obtain at least 400 final responses